 Crew car and derrick car.

-Yosemite Valley Railway observation car 330.
+Yosemite Valley Railway observation car 330 built by Hick's Locomotive and Car Works in 1907.
 While we were not able to go inside any of the cars, the incredible restoration work was easily seen in the stained glass windows above the seats.

 Brightside Yard scene.